vitejs/vite/docs/guide/api-vite-runtime.md

 If you are just migrating from `server.ssrLoadModule` and want to support HMR, consider using [`createViteRuntime`](#createviteruntime) instead.
 :::

 The `ViteRuntime` class requires `root` and `fetchModule` options when initiated.
-Vite exposes `ssrFetchModule` on the [`server`](/guide/api-javascript) instance for an easier integration with Vite SSR.
+Vite exposes `ssrFetchModule` on the [`server`](/guide/api-javascript) instance for easier integration with Vite SSR.
 Vite also exports `fetchModule` from its main entry point - it doesn't make any assumptions about how the code is running unlike `ssrFetchModule` that expects the code to run using `new Function`.
 This can be seen in source maps that these functions return.

 Runner in `ViteRuntime` is responsible for executing the code.
 Vite exports `ESModulesRunner` out of the box, it uses `new AsyncFunction` to run the code.
 You can provide your own implementation if your JavaScript runtime doesn't support unsafe evaluation.